MPHimperial/mphimperial.github.io/index.md

 ## Value of preparation prior to your MPH <a name="general_advice"></a>

 The term 1 modules will give you a solid foundation in epidemiology and statistics.
 They also teach key principles in research methods and of public health practice.
 One of the strengths of our MPH is the strength of our Statistics module.
-This is also a challenge for our students, since it is especially fast-paced.
+This is also a challenge, since it is especially fast-paced.
 You are required to learn two separate skill sets – Statistics and coding in R (using R to tabulate, graph and statistically analyse data).
 Our students have a diverse range of backgrounds, and there will always be some students with very little experience of each particular subject.
 So don’t panic if you haven’t, for example, studied Statistics before.
 The modules start with the basics and, if you work hard, you will be on a steep learning curve and will reach a high level of understanding by the end of term 1.

 With that said, you have the opportunity to lower the gradient of your learning curve by doing some preparatory study ahead of the course in areas that you are less familiar with.
 This page aims to give you some pointers on how to spend that pre-course preparation time.

 ## Learning to code data analysis in R <a name="prep_time"></a>

 As with everything else, you will be trained in R coding during your Statistics module(s), and we do not assume or require any prior experience.
-However, it can initially take a long time to solve simple problems using R, so you can make things easier on yourself by starting this process before the course.
-You are required to use R to tabulate, graph and analyse data, and these skills take some time to develop.
-Skills in coding and in statistics are useful in opening up job opportunities for you.
+However, it can take time to get used to programming using R. You are required to use R to tabulate, graph and analyse data.
+You can make things easier on yourself by starting to learn R before the official start of the MPH course.

 There are numerous free or cheap resources online for getting started.
 Here are a selection of the best: